htcondor/htcondor/docs/admin-manual/configuration-macros.rst

  ``TRUST_UID_DOMAIN`` :index:`TRUST_UID_DOMAIN`
-    As an added security precaution when HTCondor is about to spawn a job, it ensures that the ``UID_DOMAIN`` of a given submit machine is a substring of that machine’s fully-qualified host name.
+    As an added security precaution when HTCondor is about to spawn a job, it ensures that the ``UID_DOMAIN`` of a given submit machine is a substring of that machine's fully-qualified host name.
 However, at some sites, there may be multiple UID spaces that do not clearly correspond to Internet domain names.
 In these cases, administrators may wish to use names to describe the UID domains which are not